oscarotero/psr7-middlewares/README.md

 ### Misc

 * **BasePath** Strip off the prefix from the uri path of the request.
 This is useful if the root of the website is in a subdirectory.
+* **ExceptionHandler** Cath any exception throwed by the next middlewares and returns a response with it.